Porting Applications using Recipes

 The Gentoo distribution does a wonderful job to document many programs and libraries, like source code location, dependencies, feature flags, cross-compilation and context.

-It's the most complete reference for advanced packaging of programs, you can search the Gentoo packages on this link.
+It's the most complete reference for advanced packaging of programs, you can search the Gentoo packages on the Gentoo Packages website.

-To start you need to read this page to learn advanced packaging and some problems.
+To start you need to read the Gentoo documentation page to learn advanced packaging and some problems.

 The "Dependencies" section of a Gentoo package will show a table with the following categories: